Skip to Content

 How to Make Pasta Alla Norma (Pasta with Eggplant)

-1. Set a large pot of water to boil over high heat and salt generously then add the noodles and cook pasta to al dente according to the instructions on the package.
+1. Set a large pot of water to boil over high heat and salt generously then add the pasta noodles and cook pasta to al dente according to the instructions on the package.

 2. Heat the olive oil in a large pan or Dutch oven over medium heat then add the onion and stir and cook until they become translucent.